drkskwlkr/oauth-helper/README.md

 OAuth Helper implements the standard OAuth 2.0 authorization code flow:

-1. **User provides credentials**: You enter your OAuth client ID, client secret, redirect URI, and the API scope you want to access
+1. **User provides credentials**: Select a provider preset or enter custom OAuth client ID, client secret, redirect URI, and the API scope you want to access
 2. **Authorization URL generation**: The tool constructs a proper OAuth authorization URL with all required parameters
-3. **User authorization**: You visit the authorization URL, sign in with your account (e.g., Google), and grant permissions
+3. **User authorization**: You visit the authorization URL, sign in with your account, and grant permissions
-4. **Code exchange**: Google redirects back to the callback URL with an authorization code, which the tool exchanges for tokens
+4. **Code exchange**: The provider redirects back to the callback URL with an authorization code, which the tool exchanges for tokens
 5. **Token storage**: You receive both a refresh token (save this!) and an access token (valid ~1 hour)
 6. **Token renewal**: Later, paste your refresh token to generate new access tokens without re-authorizing